StructRe: Rewriting for Structured Shape Modeling: Results and Discussion

 \subsection{Implementation details}

 We mainly use PartNet \cite{Mo2019partnet} hierarchies as training data.
+Following StructureNet \cite{mo2019structurenet}, we use the same training/validation/test splits for training the three modules, where the split ratios are 7:1:2.
 In addition, to facilitate testing the extension of our model, we include the rest $34$ categories from ShapeNet \cite{chang2015shapenet} that are not covered by PartNet.
 For this extra data without labeling, we use heuristics such as groups in obj files and connected components to obtain leaf node parts.
 While such heuristic labeling is generally of low quality and inconsistent, it potentially allows the network to recognize parts not seen in PartNet categories.
 We center each shape to origin and normalize it by uniform scaling to fit into $[-1,1]^3$.

 To train the latent geometry auto-encoding network $(E_p,D_p)$, we use complete object shapes from both ShapeNet and PartNet.
 We use augmentations of random rotation, scaling, and translations to enrich the diversity of training data.